playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 > Please note: this guide specifically covers the **Java Edition** version of Minecraft.
 Bedrock Edition does not use data packs, but provides customization through [add-ons](https://minecraft.fandom.com/wiki/Add-on).

+The data packs built in this series can be found in the [fennifith/mc-datapacks-tutorial](https://github.com/fennifith/mc-datapacks-tutorial/tree/main/2-command-syntax) repository.
+Feel free to use it for reference as you read through these articles!

 # A note on tooling

 At this point, we're starting to write more complex behavior in our data packs, and it might be useful to have some tools to check that our commands are valid while we're writing them.